MEDIAART-3BB3/VR-Tutorials/vr-take-home-activity.md

 });
 </script>
 ```
-- Test your video plays and pauses by placing the cursor (black ring) on your video and making click
+- Test your video plays and pauses by placing the cursor (black ring) on your video and clicking

 ![](/tutorial-images/futuristic-video-on-object.png)